Cloudflare (NYSE:NET) Updates Q3 2022 Earnings Guidance

-Cloudflare (NYSE:NET – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of 0-$0.01 for the period, compared to the consensus EPS estimate of $0.01.
+Cloudflare (NYSE:NET – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of 0-$0.01 for the period, compared to the consensus earnings per share estimate of $0.01.
 The company issued revenue guidance of $250.00 million-$251.00 million, compared to the consensus revenue estimate of $246.91 million.
 Cloudflare also updated its FY 2022 guidance to $0.03-$0.04 EPS.

-Several equities research analysts have weighed in on NET shares.
-Citigroup increased their target price on shares of Cloudflare to $62.00 in a report on Tuesday.
-Jefferies Financial Group lowered their target price on shares of Cloudflare from $75.00 to $55.00 in a report on Monday, May 23rd.
-Guggenheim initiated coverage on shares of Cloudflare in a research note on Friday.
-They issued a neutral rating and a $82.00 price target on the stock.
-Wells Fargo & Company dropped their target price on shares of Cloudflare from $60.00 to $42.00 and set an equal weight rating for the company in a report on Monday, July 18th.
-Finally, Evercore ISI decreased their price target on shares of Cloudflare from $110.00 to $65.00 and set an outperform rating for the company in a research report on Tuesday, June 28th.
-One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $114.76.
+A number of research firms have recently weighed in on NET.
+Citigroup upped their price objective on Cloudflare to $62.00 in a research note on Monday.
+Cowen dropped their price objective on Cloudflare from $250.00 to $200.00 in a research note on Monday, May 2nd.
+Needham & Company LLC dropped their price objective on Cloudflare from $245.00 to $100.00 and set a na rating for the company in a research note on Monday, May 16th.
+Wells Fargo & Company dropped their price target on Cloudflare from $60.00 to $42.00 and set an equal weight rating for the company in a research note on Monday, July 18th.
+Finally, Guggenheim initiated coverage on Cloudflare in a research note on Friday, August 12th.
+They set a neutral rating and a $82.00 price target for the company.
+One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat.com, Cloudflare presently has a consensus rating of Hold and a consensus price target of $114.76.

-Large investors have recently made changes to their positions in the company.
-Forum Financial Management LP increased its holdings in Cloudflare by 11.5% in the 1st quarter.
-Forum Financial Management LP now owns 2,653 shares of the company’s stock worth $317,000 after acquiring an additional 273 shares in the last quarter.
-The Manufacturers Life Insurance Company lifted its position in shares of Cloudflare by 7.1% in the first quarter.
-The Manufacturers Life Insurance Company now owns 8,314 shares of the company’s stock worth $998,000 after buying an additional 550 shares in the last quarter.
-Advisors Asset Management Inc. boosted its position in shares of Cloudflare by 66.1% during the 1st quarter.
-Advisors Asset Management Inc. now owns 2,428 shares of the company’s stock valued at $291,000 after acquiring an additional 966 shares during the last quarter.
-Lazard Asset Management LLC increased its holdings in shares of Cloudflare by 6.4% in the 1st quarter.
-Lazard Asset Management LLC now owns 20,645 shares of the company’s stock worth $2,470,000 after buying an additional 1,234 shares during the last quarter.
-Finally, Penserra Capital Management LLC raised its position in Cloudflare by 29.6% during the first quarter.
-Penserra Capital Management LLC now owns 6,268 shares of the company’s stock valued at $750,000 after purchasing an additional 1,430 shares during the period.
-69.96% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Forum Financial Management LP increased its holdings in shares of Cloudflare by 11.5% in the 1st quarter.
+Forum Financial Management LP now owns 2,653 shares of the company’s stock valued at $317,000 after acquiring an additional 273 shares during the period.
+The Manufacturers Life Insurance Company boosted its position in shares of Cloudflare by 7.1% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 8,314 shares of the company’s stock worth $998,000 after purchasing an additional 550 shares in the last quarter.
+Utah Retirement Systems boosted its position in shares of Cloudflare by 1.7% in the 2nd quarter.
+Utah Retirement Systems now owns 47,562 shares of the company’s stock worth $2,081,000 after purchasing an additional 800 shares in the last quarter.
+Advisors Asset Management Inc. lifted its position in Cloudflare by 66.1% during the 1st quarter.
+Advisors Asset Management Inc. now owns 2,428 shares of the company’s stock worth $291,000 after acquiring an additional 966 shares during the period.
+Finally, Lazard Asset Management LLC lifted its position in Cloudflare by 6.4% during the 1st quarter.
+Lazard Asset Management LLC now owns 20,645 shares of the company’s stock worth $2,470,000 after acquiring an additional 1,234 shares during the period.
+69.96% of the stock is currently owned by hedge funds and other institutional investors.

 Cloudflare Company Profile